Aprium®

 Description/Taste

-Aprium® fruits are small, round fruits with occasionally red-blushed, orange skin.
-They measure 5 to 6 centimeters in diameter and have characteristic apricot shape with a defined suture running from stem to tip.
-The smooth skin is covered in a light coat of fuzz and offers a firm texture.
-The bright orange flesh is juicy and doesn’t adhere to the central seed.
-Aprium® fruits are very sweet with little acid and a predominant apricot flavor with hints of raspberry and
+Apriums® are small, round fruits that measure about 5 to 6 centimeters in diameter and have a characteristic apricot shape with a defined suture running from the stem to tip.
+They have a vibrant yellow-orange hue that may develop red-blushed tones.
+Their smooth skin is covered in a light coat of fuzz and offers a firm texture.
+Apriums® flesh is juicy and firm, possessing the same golden hue as their skin.
+This flesh doesn’t adhere to the central seed, which is dark brown, round, and makes up a significant portion of the inside of the fruit.
+Apriums® are very sweet with little acid.
+They have a predominantly apricot flavor with hints of raspberry and plum.

 Seasons/Availability

-Aprium® fruits are available in the late spring through summer.
+Apriums® are available from late spring to summer.

 Current Facts